MaimonLab/SiffPy/siffpy/siffplot/README.md

 it makes you have to manually execute individual cells, which is kind of a pain.

-The primary class for analysis is the `SiffPlotter`, while the primary class for viewing images is the `SiffVisualizer`.
-Other classes may inherit from these two, and those classes can be initialized with any other version of the same parent class to attain their attributes while still performing their own unique functionality (see below.)
+The primary class for analysis is the `SiffPlotter`, while the primary class for viewing image streams is the `SiffVisualizer`.
+Other classes may inherit from these two, and those classes can be initialized with any other version of the same parent class to attain their attributes while still performing their own unique functionality (see below).

 ## SiffPlotter